allenai/Break/explore.md

 <div>
   <p class="note">
-    (a) How many of their wins for the season were not against teams with winning records?
+    (a) Who was the first president to serve 3 terms?
   </p>
 </div>

 ```
- 1. return the season
+ 1. return presidents
- 2. return wins of #1
+ 2. return terms of #1
- 3. return #2 that were against teams with winning records
- 4. return number of #2
+ 3. return number of #2 for each #1
- 5. return number of #3
+ 4. return #1 where #3 is equal to 3
- 6. return the difference of #4 and #5
+ 5. return first of #4
 ```

 <div>
   <p class="note">
-    (a) How many of their wins for the season were not against teams with winning records?
+    (b) Birthdates of george pattons kids?
   </p>
 </div>

 ```
- 1. return the season
+ 1. return george patton
- 2. return wins of #1
+ 2. return kids of #1
- 3. return #2 that were against teams with winning records
- 4. return number of #2
+ 3. return birthdates of #2
- 5. return number of #3
- 6. return the difference of #4 and #5
 ```

 ### **ComplexWebQuestions**